Top Ten Places to Visit in Öland, Sweden

 15 Gettlinge Gravefield

-The gravefield of Gettlinge is in a nutshell, a smaller Ale's Stones, found in southern Öland just by the road.
-So it's a gravefield shaped like a viking longship, and it's cool.
-There's even a windmill by it, so that also adds to the atmosphere!
+The gravefield of Gettlinge is, in a nutshell, a smaller version of Ale's Stones, found in southern Öland just by the road.
+So, it's a gravefield shaped like a Viking longship, and it's cool.
+There's even a windmill by it, which adds to the atmosphere.

 16 Ismantorp's Ringfort